Styler: learning formatting conventions to repair Checkstyle violations: Evaluation results

-To answer RQ \#2, we investigate if \Styler is effective in fixing different Checkstyle error types (one error type is related to one Checkstyle rule). \autoref{fig:rq2} shows the repaired Checkstyle errors per error type and per tool in a heatmap.
-The colour scale is from dark to light colours, where the darkest colour represents 0\% of errors repaired and the lighter colour represents 100\% (the lighter, the better).
+To answer RQ \#2, we investigated the extent to which \Styler and the other three systems repair different Checkstyle violation types, i.e., violations of different Checkstyle rules. \autoref{fig:rq2} shows the Checkstyle violations fully repaired by the systems per violation type in a heatmap.
+The color scale is from black to white, where black represents 0\% of fully-repaired violations and white represents 100\% (i.e., the lighter, the better).